jfhector/accessibility-notes/README.md

 # a11y-notes
-Personal web accessibility study notes and cheat sheets.
+Web accessibility study notes and cheat sheets.

 ## HTML